This Data Modeling Tutorial explains what is Data Modeling, types of Data Models & comparison of conceptual vs logical vs physical data models:

 - It’s the blueprint that guides and helps in navigating the rapid changes in technology and customer needs.

-- Logical Model lays the foundation for the physical database
+- The logical model lays the foundation for the physical database

 - The data attributes represented typically are the data type and their relationship with other entities.